 - HPC container workloads.

-Buurst SoftNAS for HPC Windows Server and SQL Server Workloads
+Buurst SoftNAS Solutions for HPC Windows Server and SQL Server Workloads

 This solution leverages the Elastic Network Adapter (ENA) and AWS clustered placement groups with i3en family and 25 Gbps networking.
 Buurst testing measured up to 2.7 GB/second read and 2.9 GB/second write throughput on Windows Server running Crystal Disk benchmarks.
 We did not have time to benchmark SQL Server in this mode, something we plan to do later.